scriptSQD/sqd-keyboards/README.md

 Have fun and stay safe and sound. ♥

 # Status
 **Our resource is highly WIP right now.** We've just finished making the title page and are starting to design the configurator.
+Another good news is we just obtained or very own custom domain.
+From now on, you can acess us via comfortable [link](https://sqd-keyboards.xyz), which features Cloudflare DNS and security certificates!

 At hte moment, you can watch the repository so you recieve updates on it. *We will move to branch "web" immediately, whenever the project is ready for production.* We will also try to provide our own domain, instead of GitHub's inconvenient one.